 When the designer is not enough

-The Designer will try its best to help you do your application, but when doing a real world application there will be times when you will need to write code yourself.
-In addition, not all the standard widgets that comes with TouchGFX are available in the Designer yet.
+The Designer will try its best to help you do your application, but when doing a real world application you will need to write code yourself.
+In addition, not all the standard widgets that comes with TouchGFX are available in the Designer.

-Let’s go ahead and refine our temperature control by adding an unsupported widget, and write some code to tie things together.
+Let’s go ahead and refine our temperature control by adding an analog clock without using the Designer, and write some code to tie every thing together.

 A working system